• Skip to primary navigation

 Instructions

-• Using a cake spatula carefully transfer scones onto a 15 X 21 baking pan lined with parchment paper.
+• Using a cake spatula, carefully transfer each scone onto a baking pan (around a size of 15 x 21) lined with parchment paper.

-• Bake scones in preheated to 350 F (180 C) oven for 25 minutes.
-Remove from the oven let them cool for about 5 minutes or so.
+• Bake your scones in your preheated oven to ℉ for about 25 minutes.
+Once done, remove them from the oven and let them cool for roughly five minutes.

 Notes